 Historical evolution of onboarding support solutions & today’s video/chat based systems

-Historically, companies have used FAQ, supporting documents, SlideShares and blog posts to guide people through the onboarding process.
+Earlier companies were using FAQ, supporting documents, SlideShares and blog posts to guide people through the onboarding process.

-The issue with these methods is obvious; it’s impossible to consider all scenarios when creating these documents and they are especially ineffective when there’s a bug that’s interrupting your customer’s onboarding process.
+The challenges faced with these methods were, it was impossible to consider all scenarios while creating documents and they become ineffective when there is a bug that interrupts your customer’s onboarding process.

 Co-browsing can change your onboarding conversion numbers.
 Imagine the world where customer support is pleasant and leaves both parties satisfied.
 That’s the kind of experience you can create with the right live assistance solution, and this can have a huge impact on how customers see your brand as a whole.